 Laurie works directly with HR leaders and executive teams to bring structure, clarity, and predictability to workforce retirement transitions.

-If your organization is navigating retirement timing or uncertainty or seeking to formalize advisory boundaries around Social Security discussions, a structured strategy conversation is the first step.
+If your organization is navigating retirement timing or uncertainty or seeking to formalize advisory boundaries around retirement discussions, a structured strategy conversation is the first step.

 Copyright 2026.
 Her Wealth Coach®.
 All Rights Reserved.